Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 ```

 the latter has the advantage that conjugating `B` is not an extra step (which creates an
-additional temporary), but is performed at the same time when it is contracted.
+additional temporary requiring allocations), but is performed at the same time when it is
+contracted.

 As an alternative solution to the optional positional arguments, there is also an `@ncon`
 macro.
 It is just a simple wrapper over an `ncon` call and thus does not analyze the